Terang Bulan: Other versions

-Several lyrics set to the tune exist, with their meanings being very similar, as the exact original lyrics are generally considered to be unknown.
+Several lyrics set to the tune exist, with their meanings being very similar.

 Felix Mendelssohn & His Hawaiian Serenaders used the tune of Terang Bulan in their song Mamula Moon, on their 1947 album Paradise Isle.

 Dutch version

-Dutch singer Zangeres Zonder Naam recorded a Dutch version of "Terang Bulan" (spelt "Terang Boelan").
+Dutch singer Zangeres Zonder Naam recorded a Dutch version of "Terang Bulan" (spelt Terang Boelan]).
 The meaning in the Dutch version is entirely different from the original lyrics, although the Dutch version mentions the island of Java.